The Nobel Prize in Chemistry 1912

 Prize share: 1/2

-Nature is full of organic substances - a large and varied quantity of chemical compounds that contain the element carbon.
-Combining - synthesizing - organic substances by chemical means is important in both scientific and industrial contexts.
+Nature is full of organic substances—a large and varied quantity of chemical compounds that contain the element carbon.
+Combining—synthesizing—organic substances by chemical means is important in both scientific and industrial contexts.
 In 1900 Victor Grignard developed a method for combining more basic organic compounds into more complex ones by causing carbon atoms to be bound to one another.
-The method uses magnesium as a catalyst - a substance that facilitates the process without being integrated into the final product.
+The method uses magnesium as a reagent - a substance that activates the process.